angularcafe/angularui-theme/projects/theme/README.md

 </script>
 ```
 **Why inline?** Angular does not provide a way to inject scripts into the HTML `<head>` at build time.
 For true FOUC prevention, the script must run immediately as the HTML is parsed—before any content is rendered.
 External scripts or Angular providers/services run too late to prevent a flash.
 This is why the script must be copied directly into your `index.html` head.

+**Note:** This approach is SSR-safe: the initial HTML uses the default theme, and the correct theme is applied instantly on page load.

+#### FAQ: SSR, LocalStorage, and Theme Flash
+- The SSR HTML always uses the default theme, since user preferences are only available in the browser.
+- The inline script applies the correct theme instantly on page load, so users never see a flash of the wrong theme.
+- This is the standard, SSR-safe approach used by modern theme libraries (like next-themes).

 ## Why @angularui/theme?